krownlesskev/odin-rock-paper-scissors/README.md

 ## Part of the Odin Project Curriculum

-Built this project using Vanilla JavaScript
+Built this project using HTML, CSS and Vanilla JavaScript